aneoconsulting/ArmoniK.Core/README.md

 More detailed information on the inner working of ArmoniK.Core is available [here](https://aneoconsulting.github.io/ArmoniK.Core/).

+## Features availability

+As this repository is open-source and we follow trunk based development, all features will be integrated into main, in multiple small steps.
+Breaking changes will be limited as much as possible or gated behind feature flags.
+If breaking changes should happen, they will be documented in the releases.
+Therefore, features in development or testing that cannot fit within a branch and need to be integrated into main will be marked as preview so that users know that these features are still in development and subject to changes.

+### General availability

+This section will list the features and plugins that are generally available, highly curated and for which support is available.

+- Queue plugins
+  - RabbitMQ
+  - AMQP
+  - PubSub
+- Storage plugins
+  - Local
+  - Redis
+  - S3
+- Database plugins
+  - MongoDB

+### Preview

+This section will list features and plugins that are available on main but still in development.
+Their API should be stable enough for advanced users who want to test them before GA.
+Breaking changes will be notified in the release notes.
+Any feedback or issue encountered with these features are welcome !

+- Queue plugins
+  - SQS

+### Beta (Internal preview)

+This section will list features and plugins in active development.
+They are not stable enough and breaking changes may occur without any notice.
+Breaking changes will not always be documented.
+Before they are moved to the "Preview" stage, issues might be closed with the minimal messages "Under Active Development".

+- Partitionning
+  - Partition metrics exporter

 ## Installation

 ArmoniK.Core can be installed only on Linux machines.
 For Windows users, it is possible to do it on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about).